SenseTecnic/node-red-contrib-users/README.md

 **JWT cookie name** - Name of the browser cookie used to store the json web token.

 **JWT secret** - this is the key used to generated your json web token.
 Keep it safe, don't share it with your friends.
 You can use the "regenerate secret" button if you want to revoke any existing logged in users and make them re-login.

+**JWT HTTPS only** - enable this if Node-RED is running under HTTPS.
+This will make sure the JWT cookie is only delivered over a secure HTTPS connection for improved security.

 ### Example flow